A Perpetual and Positive Legacy for the Future

 She is the first Aboriginal Pro-Vice Chancellor of Griffith University and was QATSIF’s chairperson for 13 years from its inception until November 25, 2021.

-Recently Professor Shannon earned the title of Member in the General Division of the Order of Australia, for her “significant service to Indigenous health and to medical education.”
+Professor Shannon earned the title of Member in the General Division of the Order of Australia, for her “significant service to Indigenous health and to medical education.”

 She is passionate about improving the educational and employment outcomes for Aboriginal and Torres Strait Islander young people.

-QATSIF is honoured to have Professor Shannon’s continued support for QATSIF in her new role as our Co-Patron.
+QATSIF is honoured to have Professor Shannon’s continued support for QATSIF in her role as our Co-Patron.

 Professor Keitha Dunstan